Munzy/wiki.vm.tips/email/postfix/relay.md

 ## main.cf

-Append the following to your main.cf in /etc/postfix/main.cf
+Append the following to your main.cf in /etc/postfix/main.cf.
+You can do this via the command ```nano /etc/postfix/main.cf```.
+If it complains that it isn't installed... run ```apt install nano -y```.

 ```
 # Relay, and login settings.